 The Bank is supporting a number of programs in close cooperation with several development partners.
 A number of Trust Funds is supporting the strengthening of an integrated planning system, public sector accounting and reporting, and capacity building of the financial supervisory authorities.

-In the last two years, Government has embarked on a set of very ambitious reforms, like energy, pension, and territorial and administrative.
-Good governance is one of the six Government priorities.
-The ongoing Citizen Centric Service Delivery Project (US$32 million) aims at improving service delivery, increasing transparency, reducing scope for corruption and enhancing the accountability of government.
+The ongoing Citizen Centric Service Delivery Project aims at improving service delivery, increasing transparency, reducing scope for corruption and enhancing the accountability of government.
 This project supports government’s efforts towards large scale regulatory reform.
 Increasing the number of on-line provided services, process re-engineering, and move towards full automation of administrative services offered to citizens, are key elements of this project.